 Alterations in systemic vascular resistance and cardiac output are responsible for changes in MAP.

-The most influential variable in determining the systemic vascular resistance is the radius of the blood vessels themselves.
+The most influential variable in determining systemic vascular resistance is the radius of the blood vessels themselves.
 The radius of these vessels is influenced both by local mediators and the autonomic nervous system.
 Endothelial cells lining the blood vessels produce and respond to vasoactive substances to either dilate or constrict the vessels depending on the body’s needs.

-When MAP is elevated, shearing forces on the vessel walls induce synthesis of nitric oxide (NO) in endothelial cells.
+When MAP is elevated, shearing forces on the vessel walls induce nitric oxide synthesis (NO) in endothelial cells.
 NO diffuses into vascular smooth muscle cells where it activates guanylyl cyclase and results in the dephosphorylation of GTP to cGMP.
 The cGMP acts as a second messenger within the cell, ultimately leading to smooth muscle relaxation and dilation of the vessel.
 Other vasodilating compounds produced locally are bradykinin and the various prostaglandins, which act through similar mechanisms to result in the relaxation of vascular smooth muscle.

 Endothelin is a local vasoactive compound that has the opposite effects as NO on vascular smooth muscle.
 A reduced MAP triggers the production of endothelin within the endothelial cells.
 Endothelin then diffuses into the vascular smooth muscle cells to bind the ET-1 receptor, a Gq-coupled receptor, resulting in the formation of IP3 and calcium release from the sarcoplasmic reticulum, which leads to smooth muscle contraction and constriction of the vessel.